LavaOps/Seq2ParDiff/readme.md

 ## Dataset Preprocessing
 If you want to start from the scratch, delete the two dataset directories: autoparllm and dataracebench, from the project directory.
 Then, follow the below steps for preprocessing.
+You don't need to do this if you want to execute differential testing on the preprocessed datasets.

 ### AutoParLLM